mrhunsaker/RShinyStapplet/help.md

 - **Navigation:** Use the sidebar or tabs to select modules.
 Each module is self-contained and provides instructions at the top.
 - **Inputs:** Enter data, adjust parameters, and use sliders or numeric fields as needed.
 - **Outputs:** View plots, tables, and results in the main panel.
+All plots are displayed with a minimum height of 400px for improved visibility.
 Many modules include screen-reader-friendly descriptions.
 - **Download:** Most modules allow you to export results, plots, or data for further analysis.

 ---